“By failing to prepare, you are preparing to fail.” ― Benjamin Franklin

 - When should you take the GMAT If you are a working professional?

-At e-GMAT, we advocate a data-driven approach to preparing for the GMAT, since with the right data you can derive meaningful insights which allow you to estimate your GMAT preparation with precision and thus the right time to take the GMAT.
+At e-GMAT, we advocate a data-driven approach to preparing for the GMAT, since with the right data you can derive meaningful insights that allow you to estimate your GMAT preparation with precision and thus the right time to take the GMAT.
 Similarly, consider the factors that follow as data points required for you to estimate the right time to take the GMAT.

 If you are looking to book your GMAT test date and commit yourself to GMAT preparation, read this article on how to choose your GMAT test date where we explain the “looking backward” approach.